IRLL/HIPPO_Gym_FrontEnd_React/README.md

 #### Setup

-> Install the package for frontend
+> Install the packages required for frontend

 ```shell
 $ npm install